TonyStark0801/memebreak/README.md

 <img src="https://user-images.githubusercontent.com/90902223/134910747-c51c7fed-aaf0-4ae0-af9b-b1fbea183545.png" width="500px" height="auto"/>

-9. After the selected time, a chrome popup window will open, this window will have the memes!
+9. After the selected time (X minutes), a chrome popup window will open after every X minutes, this window will have the memes!
 The memes in the window will change automatically after every 20 seconds by default but if you're a fast reader you can skip the meme with the `NEXT` button.

 <img src="https://user-images.githubusercontent.com/90902223/134912026-28740e17-0e8f-43d4-be92-fe24a9ca1b3a.png"/>